Listen to an audio file of this tool.

 Avoid bribes.
 A bribe is a promise for a behavior, while praise is special attention after the behavior.
 While bribes may work in the short term, praise grows lasting motivation for good behavior and effort.
 For example, instead of saying, “If you get your homework done right after school, I will let you choose the game we play after dinner” (which is a bribe), try recognizing the behavior after.
 “You got to work on your homework like we practiced.
 Love seeing that!”

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 When children are completing their homework tasks on time, for example, a short, specific call out is all that’s needed.
 “I noticed you completed your homework today on your own in the time we agreed upon.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like the entire homework routine to go smoothly – in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your child is making an effort and let them know you see them.

 - Build celebrations into your routine.
-For example, “We’ll get our business taken care of first with our homework, and then, we’ll run around outside or take a bike ride.”
-Include hugs in your repertoire of ways to appreciate one another.
+For example, “We’ll get our business taken care of first with our homework, and then we’ll run around outside or take a bike ride.”
+Include hugs as a way to appreciate one another.